jafingerhut/dolly/README.md

 If there is a number in square brackets at the end of a line, it means that the namespace had one or more children shown earlier, and the number is the leading number on the line where it was first shown.
-The 'descendents' of a namespace are shown only once, the first time the namespace is shown.
-For example, everywhere above where `clojure.tools.nrepl.middleware` is shown, except the first time, it is followed by 3 in brackets.
+The descendents of a namespace are shown only once, the first time the namespace is shown.
+Above, everywhere where `clojure.tools.nrepl.middleware` is shown, it is followed by 3 in brackets (except the first time).

 If there is no leading number and no following number in brackets, it means the namespace was shown earlier, but it had no children shown.
-For example, `clojure.tools.nrepl.misc` appears multiple times in the output above, but never has a number after it, because it has no children shown.
+For example, `clojure.tools.nrepl.misc` appears multiple times in the output above, but never has a number after it because it has no children shown.

 You may also use the long form 'namespaces' instead of 'ns'.
 The